Sihamharimech1/Sihamharimech1/README.md

 - 👋 Hi, I’m @Sihamharimech1
 - 👀 I’m interested in programming langages, learning new things and exploring new things
+- ✨ my dream job is to be a database administrator

 <!---